zhouanqiNB/hexo-wiki/docs/characters/Titan 狂镰.md

 - skill: Crazy Giant(进击的巨人)
 	- [[active skill]]
 	- point: 6
-	- description: pull all the enemies who are within the distance of 3 to you and cause 1 general hurt, and make them stuck for 1 round
+	- description: pull all the enemies who are within the distance of 3 to you beside you, and cause 1 [[general attack]], and make them [[Grounded]] for 1 round

   ![](https://imgsa.baidu.com/forum/w%3D580/sign=8493e1a576f0f736d8fe4c093a57b382/84a8f0cd7b899e512044edce4ca7d933ca950df0.jpg)